Richard-Fu/Drive-Beyond-Horizons/DEPLOYMENT.md

    - Enable Analytics for your project

 3. **Verify Integration**:
-   - The `@vercel/analytics` package is already configured
+   - The Vercel Analytics script is already configured in `public/index.html`
    - Analytics will automatically start tracking after deployment

 ## 🌐 Domain Configuration